Understanding your life insurance policy is important especially when it comes to financial effects for beneficiaries.

 If there are interest earnings, the insurance company will send the beneficiary a T5 slip.
 The interest earnings would be reported on line 121 of the beneficiary’s return (or yours, if you surrendered your policy for cash value).

 Life insurance shouldn’t be a complicated part of your financial plan.
-If you’re in doubt about how much coverage you need or whether any portion of your policy may be taxable, speak with an RBC Life Insurance advisor, or call us at 1-866-223-7113 call us at 1-866-223-7113.
+If you’re in doubt about how much coverage you need or whether any portion of your policy may be taxable, speak with your advisor.

 This article is intended as general information only and is not to be relied upon as constituting legal, financial or other professional advice.
 A professional advisor should be consulted regarding your specific situation.
 Information presented is believed to be factual and up-to-date but we do not guarantee its accuracy and it should not be regarded as a complete analysis of the subjects discussed.
 All expressions of opinion reflect the judgment of the authors as of the date of publication and are subject to change.
 No endorsement of any third parties or their advice, opinions, information, products or services is expressly given or implied by Royal Bank of Canada or any of its affiliates.